ESQUIMALT & NANAIMO RAILWAY

 Of course, the Federal cabinet disagreed with this decision, and commenced an appeal in the Supreme Court of Canada, one step above the BC Supreme Court.
 Three years later, on 5 May 1994, the Supreme Court of Canada reversed the lower court's decision.
 The government was now free to discontinue passenger rail service on Vancouver Island at any time.

-About 09:00 on a Monday morning beneath a white tent in Nanaimo's Wellcox railway yard British Columbia Premier Glen Clark shared donuts and coffee with invited guests who were there to hear the E&N Railfreight announcement Image and watch a newly repainted locomotive Image in E&N Railfreight livery break through a banner stretched across the track.
-Both Mr. Clark, and Mr. Dodge of CP, gave short speeches to the attendees.
+About 09:00 on a Monday morning beneath a white tent in Nanaimo's Wellcox railway yard British Columbia Premier Glen Clark shared donuts and coffee with invited guests who were there to hear the E&N Railfreight announcement and watch a newly repainted locomotive in E&N Railfreight livery break through a banner stretched across the track.
+Both Mr. Clark, and Mr. Dodge of CPR, gave short speeches to the attendees.
 Mr. Dodge remarked, "It's a new railway, with a new look."
 Unfortunately, just 3 years later the so-called "new look" of E&N Railfreight was dead in the water.

-RailAmerica based in Boca Raton, Florida, is an international transportation company that owns or has equity interests in 50 shortline railways operating over approximately 12,400 route miles in the United States, Australia, Canada, and the Republic of Chile.
+RailAmerica based in Boca Raton, Florida, is an international transportation company that owns, or has equity interests, in 50 shortline railways operating over approximately 12,400 route miles in the United States, Australia, Canada, and the Republic of Chile.
 The Company also owns Kalyn/Siebert L.P., and Kalyn/Siebert Canada Inc., specialty truck trailer manufacturers with production facilities in Gatesville, Texas, and Trois-Rivieres, Quebec.

-At the time RailAmerica's North American system of railways consisted of 48 shortlines operating approximately 8,000 track miles in twenty-four states and six provinces.
+At the time, RailAmerica's North American system of railways consisted of 48 shortlines operating approximately 8,000 track miles in twenty-four states and six provinces.
 Their railways owned or leased approximately 376 locomotives and 4,700 rail cars.
 Their North American Rail Group served more than 1,100 rail customers and employed approximately 1,700 people.

-This service commenced 17 Jun 2000 between Victoria Image and Malahat station located at mile 20 Image on the E&N. The PAW operated up to 11 passenger cars capable of carrying 800 passengers on this 2 hour and 15 minute return journey.
+This service commenced 17 Jun 2000 between Victoria and Malahat station located at mile 20 on the E&N. The PAW operated up to 11 passenger cars capable of carrying 800 passengers on this 2 hour and 15 minute return journey.
 There were three daily trips until 10 Sep 2000 when weekend-only service was offered until 29 Oct 2000.

 The Chief Executive Officer of PAW was Ross Rowland, a former commodities futures trader, railroad enthusiast, and licensed steam locomotive engineer.
 Mr. Rowland said this service would be the first stage of a five year plan that he believed would enhance the already strong tourism value in the area.
 In the upcoming 2001 season, he planned to add a vintage steam engine to the trip.